alexle/alexle.github.com/posts/move-to-github.markdown

 ###Control Of Content###

 One advantage of having your website in static HTML files is that your content is separate from the server.
 This makes it extremely easy to move your website to any host (Amazon S3, Heroku, Github Pages, the server in your home office) - just upload your HTML, re-route the domain name and you're good to go.
 Virtually all servers are able to serve HTML as well, meaning you rarely have to worry about hosting incompatibilities.

+Also, since all the files reside statically in your workspace, you can easily search your entire blog for any files (*find -iname ./*) or specific text (*grep -r*) via the command line.

 ###Chance For Redesign (Bottom Up)###